-- hotels, motels, lodges and resorts the range of jobs in hotels, motels and resorts is extremely broad.
-The following are representative: general manager, accountant, room clerks, front office manager, receptionist, lobby porters, doormen, maids, chefs, cooks, waiters, bartenders, maintenance workers, engineers, electricians, painters and laundry workers; - travel agencies range from very small to very large businesses.
-Job opportunities include: commercial specialists, domestic travel counsellors, international travel counsellors, accountants, sales personnel, tour guides, advertising specialists, computer specialists and other; - tour companies offer employment in positions as tour manager, tour planner, accountant, sales representatives, hotel coordinator, office supervisor; - food service many job opportunities are available in the growing food service industry such as: waiters, chefs, cooks, bartenders, restaurant managers, assistant managers, dieticians, menu planners, cashiers, kitchen helpers, dishwashers etc; - tourism research offers research jobs; - travel journalism provides jobs like editors, staff writers, freelance writers; - tourist offices and information centres include the following professions: travel editor, photographer, statistical analyst, marketing coordinator, communication specialist; - meeting planners provide jobs with responsibilities in arranging, planning and conducting meetings; - other opportunities, such as teachers, trade associations executives etc.

-Following the relation adult education - tourism - sustainable development, the question we aim to answer in this paper is: Why adult education and training in tourism for sustainable development?
-Our case-study presents is represented by a statistical study conducted in a county of Romania, namely Suceava County, that included:

-- collection and observation of the statistical data on adult training in Suceava County (obtained from the Authorization Commission for Adult Training Providers of Suceava County), in the period 2004 - 2013; - systematization and processing of the collected data; - analysis and interpretation of results and conclusions.

-II.ADULT EDUCATION IN TOURISM FOR SUSTAINABLE DEVELOPMENT

-Similar to other countries, in Romania the initiative of Education for Sustainable Development was made by institutions for other purposes than educational ones.
-Parameters for sustainable development that are discussed by ministries should be transposed into information that educators (both those in the formal and in the informal context) could further transmit in order to achieve public awareness.
+1rental car companies - are becoming an important segment of the travel industry, requiring reservation agents, rental sales agents, 1service agents, mechanics and regional managers; ? hotels, motels, lodges and resorts - the range of jobs in hotels, motels and resorts is extremely broad.
+The following are representative: general manager, accountant, room clerks, front office manager, receptionist, lobby porters, doormen, maids, chefs, cooks, waiters, bartenders, 1 maintenance workers, engineers, electricians, painters and laundry workers; ?

+1travel agencies - range from very small to very large businesses.

+Job opportunities include: commercial specialists, domestic travel counsellors, international travel counsellors, accountants, sales personnel, tour guides, advertising specialists, 1 computer specialists and other; ? tour companies - offer employment in positions as tour manager, tour planner, accountant, sales representatives, hotel coordinator, office supervisor; ? food service - 1 many job opportunities are available in the growing food service industry such as: waiters, 1chefs, cooks, bartenders, restaurant managers, assistant managers, dieticians, menu planners, cashiers, kitchen helpers, dishwashers etc; ? tourism research - offers research jobs; ? travel journalism - provides jobs like editors, staff writers, freelance writers; ? tourist offices and information centres - include the following professions: travel editor, photographer, statistical analyst, marketing coordinator, communication specialist; ? meeting planners - provide jobs with responsibilities in arranging, planning and conducting meetings ; ? other opportunities, such as teachers, trade associations executives etc. Following the relation adult education - tourism - sustainable development, the question we aim to answer in this paper is: Why adult education and training in tourism for sustainable development?
+Our case-study presents is represented by a statistical study conducted in a county of Romania, namely Suceava County, that included: ? collection and observation of the statistical data on adult training in Suceava County (obtained from the Authorization Commission for Adult Training Providers of Suceava County), in the period 2004 - 2013; ? systematization and processing of the collected data; ? analysis and interpretation of results and conclusions.
+II.
+ADULT EDUCATION IN TOURISM FOR SUSTAINABLE DEVELOPMENT Similar to other countries, in Romania the initiative of Education for Sustainable Development that are discussed by ministries should be transposed 5into information that educators (both those in the formal and in the informal context) could further transmit in order to achieve public awareness.
 Rapid changes in the economic and informational environment cause organizations to continuously adapt human resources to be able to face the challenges of the future.
 A flexible and adaptable workforce can be achieved through a continuous process of professional development of employees (Bocean, 2008, pp. 145).

-The link between sustainable development and education is complex, as recent research has shown that education is helping countries meet their sustainable development goals.
+5The link between sustainable development and education is complex, as recent research has shown that education is helping countries meet their sustainable development goals.

-In reorienting education towards sustainable development, the education programs developers must find a balance between future knowledge and traditional way of life.
+11In reorienting education towards sustainable development, the education programs developers must find a balance between future knowledge and traditional way of life.
 Often, traditional way of life surprises us with organic solutions to problems of resource use.
-Going back to a traditional way of life is impossible for those who lead an urban life, but the cultivation of traditional values can be a good support for the sustainable development of the 21st century.
+Going back to a 5traditional way of life is impossible for those who lead an urban life, but the cultivation of traditional values can be a good support for the sustainable development of the 21st century.
+2However, tourism is the most important and enjoyable way to spend free time and holidays, weekends and vacations.